SystemsApproach/ops/control.rst

-Using Aether’s 5G connectivity service as an example, suppose an enterprise user (or an enterprise admin, on that user's behalf) wants to change the *QoS-Profile* for their mobile device from *Standard* to *High-Priority*, or imagine a privileged operator wants to add a new *Mission-Critical* option to the existing set of supported *QoS-Profiles*.
+Using Aether’s 5G connectivity service as an example, suppose an enterprise user (or an enterprise admin, on that user's behalf) wants to change the *QoS-Profile* setting for their mobile device.
+This might include modifying the *Uplink* or *Downlink* bandwidth, or even selecting a different *Traffic Class*.
+Similarly, imagine a privileged operator wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
 Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to

 1. Authenticate the principal wanting to perform the operation.